CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ## How to manage sensitive data

 The EU General Data Protection Regulation (GDPR) outlines the principles on sensitive data processing, without giving any exact technical details on how to process sensitive data.
-The list is long and definitions are complex, but certain basic rules may be easily highlighted.
+You can learn about sensitive data more from [CSC's definition of sensitive data](https://research.csc.fi/en/definition-of-sensitive-data).
+At this point only certain basic rules regarding sensitive personal data are highlighted.

   1. Minimize the data.
 This means that you should only process the data that is absolutely needed.
   2. Anonymize or pseudonymizse the data whenever possible.